 Applying to join the Emergency Responder scheme

 We are currently reviewing the recruitment processes for the Emergency Responder scheme and therefore are not accepting applications at this time.
-Recruitment to the scheme will not recommence until at least 2021.
+Recruitment to the scheme will not recommence until later in 2021.

 When we recommence recruitment to the scheme, applications will be considered from anyone who meets all of the following criteria: